dell/csm-docs/content/docs/csidriver/release/unity.md

 | fsGroupPolicy may not work as expected without root privileges for NFS only [https://github.com/kubernetes/examples/issues/260](https://github.com/kubernetes/examples/issues/260) | To get the desired behavior set “RootClientEnabled” = “true” in the storage class parameter |
 ### Note:

-- Support for Kubernetes alpha features like Volume Health Monitoring and RWOP (ReadWriteOncePod) access mode will not be available in Openshift environment as Openshift doesn't support enabling of alpha features for Production Grade clusters.
+- Support for Kubernetes alpha features like Volume Health Monitoring will not be available in Openshift environment as Openshift doesn't support enabling of alpha features for Production Grade clusters.